-2252 4.6.8.1 StringParameterType Property Summary
+2086 4.6.10.1 StringParameterType Property Summary

-Name Туре Description [extends] BaseParameterType See the BaseParameterType section for additional properties [4.6.5].
-ValidValue xsd:string 0 A string representing one valid value for the parameter. minLength xsd:positiveInteger 01 Minimum length of the parameter value. maxLength xsd:positiveInteger 01 Maximum length of the parameter value. case StringCaseType 01 O1 The case of the string-"upper", "lower" or "mixed". default value="mixed" xsd:anyAttribute 0
+Name Туре Description [extends] BaseParameterType See the BaseParameterType section for additional properties [4.6.7].
+ValidValue xsd:string 0 A string representing one valid value for the parameter.
+DefaultValue ElementValueType 01 Default value for the parameter. minLength xsd:positiveInteger 01 Minimum length of the parameter value. maxLength xsd:positiveInteger 01 Maximum length of the parameter value. case StringCaseType 01 The case of the string-"upper", "lower" or "mixed". default value="mixed" xsd:anyAttribute 0

-2253 4.6.8.2 StringParameterType Property Usage Notes
+2087 4.6.10.2 StringParameterType Property Usage Notes

-- See the BaseParameterType section for details of the inherited attributes and elements [4.6.5]. - 2255 ValidValue: Any number of valid values for the parameter can be listed using ValidValue elements.
+See the BaseParameterType section for details about the inherited attributes and elements [4.6.7].

-- When both defaultValue and one or more ValidValues are specified, defaultValue MUST match one of the ValidValues. - 2258 ValidValues should be in the correct case as identified in the case attribute. - minLength: When no minimum length is specified, no string is too short, including an empty string. - 2260 maxLength: When no maximum length is specified, no string is too long. - 2261 case: Used when the case of the string is restricted.
-Defaults to mixed if not defined. - See the StringCaseType section for enumeration values and their meaning [4.6.9].
+- ValidValue: Any number of valid values for the parameter can be listed using ValidValue elements. - When both DefaultValue and one or more ValidValues are specified, DefaultValue MUST match one of the ValidValues. - 2092 ValidValues should be in the correct case as identified in the case attribute. - DefaultValue: The DefaultValue is used if no other value is provided as input to the deployment process. - The value is interpreted based on the type of the defining parameter. - For example, the DefaultValue for a BooleanParameter must be either "true" or "false"; the DefaultValue for a StringParameter must be a string; etc. - 2098 A pattern of wildcard is not supported and MUST NOT be used with the DefaultValue element. - See the ElementValueType section for structure and additional usage details [4.6.2]. - 2100 minLength: When no minimum length is specified, no string is too short, including an empty string. - 2101 maxLength: When no maximum length is specified, no string is too long. - 2102 case: Used when the case of the string is restricted.
+Defaults to mixed if not defined. - See the StringCaseType section for enumeration values and their meaning [4.6.11].

-2263 4.6.9 StringCaseType
+2104 4.6.11 StringCaseType

-2264 StringCaseType defines the enumeration values for specifying case restrictions on a string parameter.
+2105 StringCaseType defines the enumeration values for specifying case restrictions on a string parameter.

-2265 4.6.9.1 StringCaseType Property Usage Notes
+2106 4.6.11.1 StringCaseType Property Usage Notes

-- 2266 lower: The string MUST be lower case.
+- 2107 lower: The string MUST be lower case.

-- 2267 upper: The string MUST be upper case.
+- 2108 upper: The string MUST be upper case.

-- 2268 mixed: The string SHOULD be mixed case.
+- 2109 mixed: The string SHOULD be mixed case.

-2269 4.6.10 BooleanParameterType
+2110 4.6.12 BooleanParameterType

-2271 Figure 56: BooleanParameterType structure.
+Figure 57: BooleanParameterType structure.

-BooleanParameterType extends BaseParameterType without adding any additional attributes or elements.
-When the defaultValue attribute is defined for a boolean parameter, its value MUST be either "true" or "false".
-See the BaseParameterType section for details of the inherited attributes and elements [4.6.5].
+When the DefaultValue element is defined for a boolean parameter, its value MUST be either "true" or "false".

-4.6.10.1 BooleanParameterType Property Summary
+2115 4.6.12.1 BooleanParameterType Property Summary

-Name Туре Description

-[extends] BaseParameterType See the BaseParameterType section for additional properties [4.6.5].
+Name Туре Description [extends] BaseParameterType See the BaseParameterType section for additional properties [4.6.7].
+DefaultValue ElementValueType 01 Default value for the parameter. xsd:anyAttribute 0

-xsd:anyAttribute 0